-On Friday May 24, the annual Class Night festivities took place to honor the academic, athletic, and student life achievements from the 97th year of the Stony Brook School.
+Tonight, for the first time since 2019, the annual Class Night festivities took place to honor the academic, athletic, and student life achievements from the 100th year of the Stony Brook School.
 Here is the athletic portion of the proceedings.

 Major Athletic Awards

 John Long Manager’s Award